 Postal address: Suite 1a, Shire Business Park, Wainwright road, Worcester, WR4 9FA

-It is very important that the information we hold about you is accurate and up to date.
-Please let us know if at any time your personal information changes by emailing us at firstname.lastname@example.org
+It is very important that the information we hold about you is accurate and contemporaneous so please do let us know if your personal information changes at any time by emailing us at firstname.lastname@example.org

 Special Category Data

-· information about your health and biometric data
+· information about your health

-We collect and process this data under Article 9 of the GDP regulations, specifically 9(2)h, which states: ‘processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of Union or Member State law or pursuant to contract with a health professional and subject to the conditions and safeguards referred to in paragraph 3.’
+This data is collected under section 9(2)h of the general data protection regulations, which states: ‘processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of Union or Member State law or pursuant to contract with a health professional and subject to the conditions and safeguards referred to in paragraph 3.’

 Paragraph 3 states: ‘Personal data referred to in paragraph 1 may be processed for the purposes referred to in point (h) of paragraph 2 when those data are processed by or under the responsibility of a professional subject to the obligation of professional secrecy under Union or Member State law or rules established by national competent bodies or by another person also subject to an obligation of secrecy under Union or Member State law or rules established by national competent bodies.’

-4. DISCLOSURES OF PERSONAL DATA
+4. INTERNATIONAL TRANSFER OF YOUR PERSONAL DATA

-• Professional advisers including lawyers, bankers, accountants, auditors and insurers
+• Professional advisers including lawyers and accountants

-• Service providers who provide IT and system administration services.
+• IT and system administration providers

 • Video production companies (only with your explicit consent in advance).

-We only allow such third parties to process your personal data for specified purposes and in accordance with our instructions.
+We only allow such third parties to process your personal data for specified purposes, within the GDPR legal framework and in accordance with our instructions.

-6. SECURITY OF DATA
+6. YOUR DATA SECURITY

-7. DATA RETENTION
+7. RETENTION OF YOUR DATA

 8. YOUR LEGAL RIGHTS